Net::Whois - Scraper checks domain data via RDAP and WHOIS

 - When the domain was registered

-- Last record update date
+- Date of the last record update

 - List of domain name servers